Actifio/actifiodataveilmasking/README.md

 Wed Nov 23 00:53:24 GMT 2022 INFO Masking Run of project "prodbmasking" completed on November 23, 2022 at 12:53:24 AM GMT, elapsed time = 10 seconds.
 No errors or warnings.
 Wed Nov 23 00:53:25 GMT 2022 INFO DataVeil terminating with exit code = 0
 ```
+### Create a LiveClone workflow

+Now that we have setup our masking server, we are ready to automate masking and presentation of masked data to our non-production hosts.

+Use the procedure [here](https://cloud.google.com/backup-disaster-recovery/docs/access-data/create-liveclone-workflows) to create the workflow

+In the **Scripts Options** section put the name of your bat file in both the pre and post sections.

 ### Supporting Videos For Microsoft SQL